 How to Serve Mango Salsa

-- As a condiment on tacos
+- As a condiment on fish or shrimp tacos

 - With quinoa or rice